XileonXL/XileonXL/README.md

 Cybersec Enthusiast and Dev
 ---------------------------

 I've been learning about Computer Science for 4 years.
 I started my career coding in C++ and then I tried Java and Python.
-To this day I have programmed in several languages ​​to a greater or lesser extent such as Go, HTML, CSS, PHP and C. I love learning about cybersecurity, networks and new programming languages.
-In the future I will continue developing my career in infosec and server administration.* 🌍  I'm based in Granada* 🧠  I'm learning Cybersecurity topics and Javascript* 🤝  I'm open to collaborating on interesting open source projects
+To this day I have programmed in several languages to a greater or lesser extent such as Go, HTML, CSS, PHP and C.

+I love learning about cybersecurity, networks and new programming languages.
+In the future I will continue developing my career in infosec and server administration.

+🌍  I'm based in Granada
+🧠  I'm learning Cybersecurity topics and Javascript
+🤝  I'm open to collaborating on interesting open source projects

 ### Skills